SDM-TIB/TracedSPARQL/README.md

 - wget

 ## Experiments
+### Research Questions
+1. What is the overhead of adding online SHACL validation to the SPARQL query processing?
+1. Do the proposed optimizations increase the performance?
+1. Which heuristic has the highest single effect?

 ### Data
 Data from three benchmarks are used in the evaluation of TracedSPARQL.
 The following benchmarks are covered: